 7. What are the arrangements for consulting parents of children with special educational needs about, and involving them in, their education?

-All parents of pupils at St Paul’s Primary are invited to discuss the progress of their children twice a year at parent consultations and receive a written report at the end of the year.
-In addition we are happy to arrange meetings outside these times.
+All parents of pupils at St Paul’s Primary are invited to discuss the progress of their children three times a year at parent consultations and receive a written report at the end of the year.
+In addition, we are happy to arrange meetings outside these times.
 As part of our normal teaching arrangements, all pupils will access some additional teaching to help them catch-up if the progress monitoring indicates that this is necessary; this will not imply that the pupil has a special educational need.

 If following this normal provision improvements in progress are not seen, we will contact parents to discuss this and what we will be doing to help us to address these needs better.
-From this point onwards the pupil will be identified as having special educational needs because special educational provision is being made and the parent will be invited to all planning and reviews of this provision.
+From this point onwards, the pupil will be identified as having special educational needs because special educational provision is being made and the parent will be invited to all planning and reviews of this provision.
 Parents will be actively supported to contribute to assessment, planning and review.

 8. What are the arrangements for consulting young people with special educational needs about, and involving them in, their education?

 When a pupil has been identified as having special educational needs because special educational provision is being made for him or her, the pupil will be consulted about and involved in the arrangements made for them as part of person-centred planning.

 We encourage all pupils to be at the centre of their learning.
 We appreciate that much younger pupils in the early years and Key Stage 1 need more support in articulating and taking responsibility for their contributions and expect parents to play a more significant role in this process during this stage.
 We are keen that pupils in KS2 take on a greater responsibility for their learning and feel more confident to share their thoughts and ideas during review meetings.
 Where this is not possible, as result of learning ability and needs, we will provide additional support.